dwojciec/dockerInfra/README.md

-# Create a developement workspace
+# Create a developement workspace on your laptop
 1. Run Terminal
 2. create directory
 3. clone the Project git repository